juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 == OPRFs
 The protocol relies on multiple _OPRF_ functions to ensure a _Realm_ does not gain access to the user's PIN.

-We recommend utilizing OPRFs as described in the working draft by Davidson _et al._ @Davidson_Faz-Hernandez_Sullivan_Wood_2023 with the _Ristretto255_ @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023 Group and SHA-512 @Hansen_Eastlake_2011 Hash.
+We recommend utilizing OPRFs as described in the working draft by Davidson _et al._ @Davidson_Faz-Hernandez_Sullivan_Wood_2023 with the cipher suite _Ristretto255_ @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023 Group and SHA-512 @Hansen_Eastlake_2011 Hash.
 Note that other cipher suites could also be potentially suitable depending on hardware and software constraints.
 In particular, we recognize that certain HSMs may place restrictions on available cipher suites.

 == SSS
 The protocol relies on a secret-sharing scheme to ensure a _Realm_ does not gain access to the user's secret.